unho/pootle/docs/developers/styleguide.rst

     - Use hyphens.
 Avoid underscores at all costs.
     - To split long URLs use implicit string continuation.
 Note that URLs are raw strings.
+    - AJAX URLs must start with ``ajax/`` to easily differentiate them from regular URLs.

   - URL pattern names must be named like ``pootle-{app}-{view}`` (except in some cases, like URLs on *pootle_app* app):